This story was originally published October 6, 2022. It has been updated with new information.

 Pills

 Birth control pills contain hormones that help prevent pregnancy when you take them every day on a schedule.
 You can choose between combination pills—pills that include both estrogen and progestin—or progestin-only pills.
-Pills are 91 percent effective.
-To get birth control pills, you need a prescription from your health care provider or your local Planned Parenthood clinic, though over-the-counter birth control pills may be available soon.
+Pills are 93 percent effective.

 Condoms